-Collections teaching: options and resources
+Collections teaching: options, resources and booking

 This webpage outlines the variety of ways that we can support teaching with collections sessions.
 The form at the bottom of the page is where you can book these sessions.

 Using pre-recorded and ready-digitised material